LemonHike/Brain_Networks/README.md

 ## Results

 The study reveals that brain networks exhibit distinct topological features, including small-world and scale-free properties, which are essential for efficient information processing and resilience against failures.
 Age-related changes are evident in the network structure, with older age groups showing more specialized and robust connectivity patterns.

+**Note:** Some outputs in the Jupyter notebook may not display correctly due to rendering limitations.
+For the best viewing experience, consider running the notebook locally using Jupyter Notebook or Jupyter Lab.